Friday, September 27, 2024

 What It Takes to Heal by Prentis Hemphill

-Hemphill examines and explains what it means to be whole.
-Does my body tell me what needs healing?
-Do my emotions show what needs maturity - and offer guidance to respond in a healthy way?
-Do our relationships and collaborations affect how we develop?
+Hemphill examines what it means to be whole from the perspective of a gay, Black American therapist.
+Thoughtful questions include, does my body tell me what needs healing?
+Do my emotions show what needs maturing - do they offer guidance so I can respond in a healthy way?
+In what ways do our relationships and collaborations affect how we develop?

 All these are more are explored in this book.
-I recommend it for those trying to "go it alone" - it will pull you into the ramifications and joys of overcoming past and present challenges ... as you live in the social, communal, and extended human family.
+I recommend it for its emphasis on community, which is especially important for those trying to "go it alone."
+It will pull you into the ramifications and joys of overcoming past and present challenges ... as you live in the social, communal, and extended human family.

-Recommended for therapists, those in therapy, and the curious who want to find ways to make the world a better place by how they live in the world.
+Recommended for therapists, those in therapy, and the curious who are curious about how others strive to make the world a better place by how they live in the world.